Roger-amw/Roger-amw/README.md

 👋 Hi, I’m @Roger-amw, bioinformatician with strong biological background.

 👀 I’m interested in developing my skills on bioinformatics.
-I’m currently working on Polygenic Risk Score analysis on human low-coverage WGS data.
+Lately I finished my PhD project on Polygenic Risk Score analysis and I am wiating for the dissertation defense date.

 🌱 I'm also familiar with metagenomics, RNAseq, smallRNAseq, genomes assembly.

-💞️ Using R, python, bash and a bunch of open-source software.
+💞️ Using R, python, bash and a bunch of open-source software for analysis, dockers, WDL/Nextflow for pipelines.

 📫